lospec/pixel-editor/README.md

     - Fix popups

 - Polish:
-    - ctrl a to select everything / selection -> all, same for deselection
+    - CTRL+A to select everything / selection -> all, same for deselection
 	- Warning windows for wrong inputs
 	- Palette option remove unused colors
 	- Move selection with arrows